The Clear Edge

 • Total pipeline: 12 qualified people

-Maintenance: One email monthly.
-“Quick update on timeline.
+Maintenance was one email monthly—“Quick update on timeline.
 Still on track for Month 4 hire.
-How’s your situation?”
+How’s your situation?”—and cost 2 hours monthly to maintain relationships.

-Value: When hiring time came, 12 pre-qualified candidates were ready vs. 0 candidates in crisis hiring
+The value was simple: when hiring time came, 12 pre‑qualified candidates were ready instead of 0 candidates in a crisis hiring scenario.

 Week 7-8: Created Hiring Process Documentation